rosmur/claudecode-best-practices/index.md

+---
-# Claude Code Best Practices: Comprehensive Analysis <!-- omit from toc -->
+title: Claude Code Best Practices
+layout: home
+toc: true
+---

-**This guide was written by Claude Code synthesizing the information contained in the sources listed below and following this [analysis prompt](claudecode-best-practices/analysis-prompt.md).**
+**This guide was written by Claude Code synthesizing the information contained in the sources listed below and following this [analysis prompt](../analysis-prompt.md).**

 - [1.
 Executive Summary](#1-executive-summary)
 - [2.
 Sources](#2-sources)